Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

 In summary the following results were obtained:

 with best fit points:

-Some comments are in order here.
+Here, some comments are in order.
 First of all, we should observe that, for both models, the best fit point is different from the T2K one, which corresponds to

 This is somehow obvious since we normalized our events to the MC predictions obtained for a different set of atmospheric parameters.
 The RPA-2p2h cross section gives a better determination of both $\theta_{23}$ and $\Delta m^2_{atm}$, mainly due to the larger statistics with respect to the RFGM; at the same time, the disappearance probability in Eq.(\ref{eq:probdismu}), for negligible solar mass difference and reactor angle, is smaller if the atmospheric mass difference is larger, for fixed $\sin^2 2\theta_{23}$.
 This is what happens here, where a smaller $P(\nu_\mu \to \nu_\mu)$ (and then a larger $\Delta m^2_{atm}$) is needed in the RPA-2p2h model to partially compensate for the larger cross section.